1960s Felt Clown Bobblehead Table Lamp

-Other versions: Many different figurines were produced.
+Other versions: This 1960s felt clown bobblehead table lamp exists in several varieties.
+Many different figurines were produced.
 All with a light bulb for the nose or in a basket and made with felt, as you can see below.

 Produced in Italy, generic label on the bottom.
 These labels ware used in the 1950s, 1960s and 1970s.
 Sold by, probably among others, Massive from Belgium.

 These doll lamps are made in the Linea Zero style, but they are probably not.
 Do you have an idea about these lamps?
 Please use the contact form and make this website more complete.